elai-shalev/x2a-convertor/docs/cli-reference.md

 ### Full Help

 ```
-Usage: publish [OPTIONS] MODULE_NAMES...
+Usage: publish-project [OPTIONS] PROJECT_ID MODULE_NAME

-  Publish migrated Ansible roles to Ansible Automation Platform wrap the roles
-  in an Ansible Project format, push the project to git, and sync to AAP.

-  Creates a new GitOps repository and pushes the deployment to it.
-For single
-  role: creates deployment at `<base-path>/ansible/deployments/{module_name}`.
-  For multiple roles: creates a consolidated project at `<base-
-  path>/ansible/deployments/ansible-project`.
+  Create or append to an Ansible project for a migrated module.

+  PROJECT_ID is the migration project ID.
+MODULE_NAME is the module/role to
+  add.

+  On the first module, creates the full skeleton (ansible.cfg, collections,
+  inventory).
+On subsequent modules, appends the role and playbook.

 Options:
-  --source-paths DIRECTORY  Path(s) to the migrated Ansible role
-                            directory(ies).
-Can be specified multiple times.
-                            Example: --source-paths ./ansible/roles/role1
-                            --source-paths ./ansible/roles/role2  [required]
-  --base-path DIRECTORY     Base path for constructing deployment path.
-If not
-                            provided, derived from first source-paths (parent
-                            of ansible/roles).
-  --github-owner TEXT       GitHub user or organization name where the
-                            repository will be created (required if not using
-                            --skip-git)
-  --github-branch TEXT      GitHub branch to push to (default: main, ignored
-                            if --skip-git)
-  --skip-git                Skip git steps (create repo, commit, push).
-Files
-                            will be created in <base-
-                            path>/ansible/deployments/ only.
-  --collections-file FILE   Path to YAML/JSON file containing collections
+  --collections-file FILE  Path to YAML/JSON file containing collections list.
-                            list.
-Format: [{"name": "collection.name",
+                           Format: [{"name": "collection.name", "version":
-                            "version": "1.0.0"}]
+                           "1.0.0"}]
   --inventory-file FILE    Path to YAML/JSON file containing inventory
                            structure.
 Format: {"all": {"children": {...}}}
   --help                   Show this message and exit.
 ```

 ## report